PiotrAndrzejewsky/GaskiWebsite/README.md

 ```
  Then navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

- Note that the application will not work properly without running GaskiWEbsiteBackend.
+ Note that the application will not work properly without running GaskiWebsiteBackend.